sylvaticus/BetaML.jl/README.md

 Theoretical notes describing most of these algorithms are at the companion repository https://github.com/sylvaticus/MITx_6.86x.

 The focus of the library is mostly didactic, as the code is not heavily optimised and GPU is not supported.
-For deep learning in Julia with huge datasets I suggest to use either [Flux](https://fluxml.ai/) or [Knet](https://github.com/denizyuret/Knet.jl) that both supports GPU and distributed computation on clusters.
+For deep learning in Julia with huge datasets I suggest to use either [Flux](https://fluxml.ai/) or [Knet](https://github.com/denizyuret/Knet.jl) that both supports GPU and distributed computation; for Decision Trees and Random Forests a well-tested package in Julia is [DecisionTree](https://github.com/bensadeghi/DecisionTree.jl).

 As the focus is mainly didactic, functions have pretty longer but more explicit names than usual.. for example the `Dense` layer is a `DenseLayer`, the `RBF` kernel is `radialKernel`, etc.
 As we didn't aim for heavy optimisation, we were able to keep the API (Application Programming Interface) both beginner-friendly and flexible.
 Contrary to established packages, most methods provide reasonable defaults that can be overridden when needed (like the neural network optimiser, the verbosity level, or the loss function).